netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- abstract

-This document defines how to propagate trace context information across the Network Configuration Protocol (NETCONF), that enables distributed tracing scenarios.
-It is an adaption of the HTTP-based W3C specification.
+This document defines how to propagate trace context information across the Network Configuration Protocol (NETCONF), enabling distributed tracing scenarios.
+It is an adaption of the HTTP-based W3C specification and defines three YANG modules.

 --- middle